tobixdev/sparql-bencher/README.md

 SPARQL Bencher
 ==============

-A CLI tool for comparing the performance of SPARQL engines.
+A CLI tool for comparing the performance of SPARQL engines with the primary goal of benchmarking [RDF Fusion](https://github.com/tobixdev/rdf-fusion).

 The goals of this tool is twofold:
 - Allows creating and managing instances of different SPARQL engines